 Mountain tourism and mountaineering as we know it today began with Edward Whymper’s famous first ascent of the legendary Matterhorn in Switzerland in 1865.
 Interest in mountain places came to Western Canada when the Rockies were made accessible by train in 1885.
 The Canadian Pacific Railway brought settlers, surveyors, explorers and adventurers into the western wilderness.

 In 1898 the C.P.R. brought over professional Swiss mountain guides.
-Outfitters supplied the pack trains of horses and rough and ready wranglers for the bush camps.
-Imagine arriving in Canada by boat -then taking the train across Canada, to dine and dance in the beautifully appointed hotels!
-Imagine being met by the burly wranglers and rugged mountain guides and being ushered into the wilderness on horseback or on foot to explore where few people had been before!
+Outfitters supplied pack trains of horses including rough and ready wranglers for the bush camps.
+Imagine arriving in Canada by boat, then taking the train across Canada, to dine and dance in beautifully appointed hotels!
+What could it have been like being met by burly wranglers and rugged mountain guides and ushered into the wilderness on horseback or on foot to explore where few people had been before!
 How romantic!
 This was adventure travel at its best!

 Prior to 1928 there was very little backcountry skiing in the Canadian Rockies, or North America.
 In 1928 the Marquis degli Albizzi, an Italian nobleman, adventurer and winter sports director at the Lake Placid Club arrived with Erling Strom and four clients at the Banff train station.
 It was early March and there was not a flake of snow in sight.
 Tom Wilson, a well known Banff outfitter, berated the group, telling them they were crazy to take dudes to Assiniboine in the winter.
 He prophesied that the group would be “taken by avalanches, get lost, or freeze to death if they were foolish enough to start out.”

 Erling Strom was a Norwegian ski instuctor.
 He knew that snow opened up the country.
 The group was undeterred.